 - If you have two failed years you must appeal for readmission.
 If you have resolved the issues that caused your previous academic struggles and now feel ready to complete your degree you may submit a letter of appeal and any supporting documentation to Undergraduate Admissions.
 You will need to include a thoughtful analysis of your academic history at UBC, an outline of the steps you have taken to address the issues that affected you during that time, and a solid academic plan for the completion of your degree.

-Please note that we cannot guarantee appeals received after May 15th 2017 will receive a response prior to your 2017/18 Winter Registration date.
+Please note that we cannot guarantee appeals received after May 15th will receive a response prior to your registration date.